JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 Attach the napari_vesuvius environment as the kernel to the napari_volumetric_labelling.ipynb jupyter notebook Change path variables to point to your raw data cube and semantic mask cube (commented code for zarrs and individual nrrds already exists in the notebook, though anything that loads in a numpy array can work and be assigned to the data and label variables)

-Watch the tutorial video on how to use
+TODO (create this video): Watch the tutorial video on how to use available here:

 Optionally search for 'keybind' in the notebook to change the keys certain custom functions are mapped to.